sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 To add some auto structuring like the setup above that:
 1. Turn `File Name Format`.
 2. Then add the name syntax you want for the file format.
-In the syntax above we have the `Who?` value from the template and then the date.
+In the syntax above (`{{VALUE:Who?}} - {{DATE:YYYY MM DD}}`), we have the `Who?` value from the template and then the date.
+See File Name to see a demo of it working.
 3. Turn on `Create in folder`.
 4. Add a path, that can have a syntax in it, and then select add.
-In our syntax above we have it at `Demo fFolder/<Project Name>/meetings/`, o that it will store it in our project folder's `meetins` sub-directory.
+In our syntax above we have it at `Demo Folder/{{VALUE:Project1,Project2,Project3}}/meetings/`, so that it will be saved in the selected project folder's `meetins` sub-directory.

 ---
 ###### Again test the template command